catspook/Shadow_Over_Darkmoor/doc/intro.md

 Darkmoor, and features over 100 unique areas, over 250 interactable items to discover, and over 50 enemies to fight.
 Darkmoor runs off of the terminal and has a very gentle learning curve--gameplay is explained as the player progresses through the storyline.

-Darkmoor is also customizable!
-To add more enemies, locations, or items to the game, copy and alter the code structure used at lines: 90-129 and 1356-1371 (enemies), 131-339 (items), 380-426 ('indoor' locations), and 789-884 ('outdoor' locations).

 # Build Tool